Organizing

 How to Organize a Stockroom: A Quick Guide

-If your business is committed to reducing storage costs; speeding up tedious, inventory-related tasks, meeting customer demands faster, and minimizing inventory shrinkage, spoilage, and obsolescence; then organizing your stockroom correctly is an essential first step.
+If your business is committed to reducing storage costs, speeding up tedious inventory-related tasks, meeting customer demands faster, and minimizing inventory shrinkage, spoilage, and obsolescence, then organizing your stockroom correctly is an essential first step.

 1. Create an inventory list

-2. Make the most of your space
+2. Make the most of your storage space

 Once you know what your business has—and what it needs—it’s time to get organized.

 The same goes for high-value assets and other expensive inventory.
-You may need to implement security measures, such as installing locks or surveillance cameras, to keep inventory safe.
+You may need to implement security measures, such as installing locks or surveillance cameras, to keep this inventory safe.

 3. Think about how you stock your shelves

-In a perfect world, the inventory you use day in and day out will be stocked where it’s easiest to reach.
 All inventory, if it expires, should be stocked using the first-in, first-out (FIFO) method, where inventory set to expire is placed in front of identical inventory that expires later.

 Related: How Do You Organize Inventory?